 As West Virginia’s hospitals, managed care organizations and integrated health systems expand to accommodate a growing number of residents actively seeking health services, the demand for health administrators has likewise increased, as reflected in recent statistics published by Workforce West Virginia.
-Even with 1,953 medical and health services administrators working in West Virginia in 2012, projections suggest that by 2022 there will be a need for at least 2,287 just to keep pace with expected demand.
+Even with 1,840 medical and health services administrators working in West Virginia in 2020, projections suggest that in the decade leading up to 2028 growth in this field will nearly top 15 percent, seeing 180 job openings annually..

 Challenges in West Virginia still exist; for example, many West Virginians still struggle with poverty, disability, and obesity.
 Further, the state still leads in the nation in rates of smoking, diabetes, and cardiovascular disease, further contributing to the growing demand for healthcare services.

 Bachelor’s and Master’s Degrees for Health Administration Careers in West Virginia

 West Virginia’s hospitals, healthcare systems, managed care organizations, and consulting firms, among many others, require leaders with advanced education.
 In an environment that encourages earning a graduate degree as a way to advance to executive leadership positions, new opportunities in lower-to-mid-level positions become available to bachelor’s degree holders.

 A bachelor’s degree in health administration, although not required for admission into a master’s degree program in the field, provides students with a solid foundation of knowledge in health administration, preparing them to start a career in the field or advance on to graduate work.

 Bachelor’s degrees in health administration available online to students in West Virginia are structured as:

 - Bachelor of Business Administration (BBA) with a focus in Health Administration or Management

 These degrees prepare students to become skilled, entry-level administrators within healthcare organizations.
 Most programs will accept an associate’s transfer degree to cover general undergraduate requirements.